duffwang/duffwang.github.io/_posts/2019-02-19-data-cleaning.md

 ### Data Mapping: Metropolitan Area
-The third column we'll do a quality check on is the metropolitan area.
+Finally, we do a data quality check on metropolitan area.
 Firstly, everything is in uppercase, but we would prefer to get it in a normal mixed case format.
 Because the entries are in address format (e.g. **Richmond, VA**) we write a custom function to convert these names to mixed case.

 It would take a long time to run our function on every single row in the table, as the case changing function does not natively take advantage of R's 'vectorized' functionality.
 Instead, we'll create a **separate mapping table**, going from MSA/MD id to a cleaned up version of the name.

 An initial look at the metropolitan areas reveals many entries that are very similar, differing only by a city name or state, or in some different order.
 We could potentially employ the same strategy as for the respondent names, where we map together similar metropolitan areas.
 However, a look at the [FFIEC website](https://www.ffiec.gov/geocode/help1.aspx) reveals these **metropolitan areas are adjusted annually**.
 Since the boundaries are changing, we would not want to map these metropolitan areas together, as they wouldn't actually be the same entity.

-We'll leave these as is, but I would discuss with the team if that if they end up using the metropolitan area data more and need a continuous history, we could potentially link together similar MSA/MD entities.
+We'll leave these as is, but depending on what we need for our data analysis (to be discussed in a future post), we could potentially link together similar MSA/MD entities.

 <div style="height:400px;overflow:auto">
 <p><em>Note: entries are trimmed to max 30 characters, for formatting purposes.</em></p>